 CONCLUSION

 Effect of graded levels of copper on total nutrients in different plant parts of rice showed that total N, P and K contents were significantly increased at low level of copper, while higher concentration showed a declining trend of these nutrients in plants.
 Similarly, Mn, Fe and Zn concentration in different plant parts of rice was higher at lower levels of copper (0 to 1.5 kg ha-1) whereas, its contents decreased significantly with higher levels of Cu (2.5 and 3.0 kg ha-1).
-Application of Cu in excess amounts (2.0 to 3.0 kg ha-1) exhibited antagonist interaction on all total nutrients and adversely affected the growth, dry matter and nutrient content.
+Application of Cu in excess amounts (2.0 to 3.0 kg ha-1) exhibited antagonist interaction on all nutrients and adversely affected the growth, dry matter and nutrient content.

 The present findings thus suggest that high Cu concentration and it’s interactions with other macro (N, P and K) and micronutrients (Fe, Mn and Zn) affect the growth and yield of rice plants.
 Application of Cu in excess amount may induce the deficiency of other macro micronutrients and adversely affect the yield.
 Hence, judicious and adequate amendment of Cu can contribute to a great deal in enhancing the yield of rice crop especially in Cu responsive soils.